Skip to Content

 New York (CNN) — Stocks tumbled Thursday after fresh data stoked fears that the US economy is weakening as interest rates stay at a 23-year high.

-The Dow slid 636 points, or 1.6%, by midday Thursday.
-The S&P 500 lost 1.8% and the Nasdaq Composite fell 2.8%.
+The Dow slid by 496 points, or 1.2%, after plunging more than 700 points earlier in the session.
+The S&P 500 lost 1.4% and the Nasdaq Composite fell 2.3%.

 New economic data revealed that first-time applications for jobless benefits rose last week to an estimated 249,000 filings.
 That’s the highest tally since last August, according to the Labor Department.
 Meanwhile, continuing claims, filed by people who have received unemployment benefits for at least a week, jumped to 1.877 million.
 That’s the highest level since November 2021.

-Investors cheered Wednesday after the Fed signaled at its policy meeting that a long-awaited rate cut is on the table for September.
+Investors cheered Wednesday after the Federal Reserve signaled at its policy meeting that a long-awaited rate cut is on the table for September.
 The Fed also noted that inflation is now only “somewhat” elevated, acknowledging the progress it has made in tamping down wayward price increases since the central bank began hiking rates in 2022.

 But the Fed also said that it is shifting its focus to the other part of its dual mandate: maximizing employment.
 That means Wall Street is looking for signs that the job market is staying strong and supports a soft landing for the economy, a scenario in which inflation cools without triggering a recession.